 - Avoid time-wasting rework

-Pre-terminated copper trunk cables are terminated in factory, and many of them are provided in a cassette format.
+Pre-terminated copper trunk cables are terminated in the factory, and many of them are provided in a cassette format.
 This format allows installers to “plug and play” multiple connections with one cassette, which reduce installation time obviously.

-When selecting copper trunk cables, to choose a right termination type is a very important step, which is based on the layout of the data center or telecommunications room. it’s worth noting that the accessibility of the active equipment (including servers, switches, etc.) and the proper patching solution should be considered during the process of selection.
-Generally, there are four common termination types: jack-to-jack, jack-to-plug, plug-to-plug and jack-to-open.
+When selecting copper trunk cables, to choose the right termination type is a very important step, which is based on the layout of the data center or telecommunications room. it’s worth noting that the accessibility of the active equipment (including servers, switches, etc.) and the proper patching solution should be considered during the process of selection.
+Generally, there are four common termination types: jack-to-jack, jack-to-plug, plug-to-plug, and jack-to-open.
 Different types have different requirements for installation.
 The following will introduce these four termination types respectively:

 Jack to Jack: This termination type is typically used in cabinet-to-cabinet permanent link trunk.
-In general, it is installed into empty patch panels on both ends in common interconnect and cross connect architectures.
+In general, it is installed into empty patch panels on both ends in common interconnect and cross-connect architectures.
 The use of patch cords is used to complete the connectivity between the active equipment and the physical layer.

-Jack to Plug: Typically used for in-cabinet or cabinet-to-cabinet equipment cord harnesses, the jack-to-plug type is installed into the patch panels on one end and switch ports on the other end for switch port replication applications, eliminating one cross-connect point by having the cable plug directly into the active equipment.
+Jack to Plug: Typically used for in-cabinet or cabinet-to-cabinet equipment cord harnesses, the jack-to-plug type is installed into the patch panels on one end and switch ports on the other end for switch port replication applications, eliminating one cross-connect point by having the cable plugged directly into the active equipment.